Hulü Guang

-Hulü Guang (斛律光) (515–572), courtesy name Mingyue (明月), was an ethnic Tiele general of the Chinese Northern Qi dynasty.
+Hulü Guang (斛律光) (c.
+515 – 22 August 572), courtesy name Mingyue (明月), was an ethnic Tiele general of the Chinese Northern Qi dynasty.
 During the late years of the dynasty—the reigns of Emperor Wucheng and Gao Wei, traditionally viewed as a period of corruption and debauchery when the Northern Qi's once-powerful status was deteriorating—Hulü was viewed as the key pillar to the state and its army, maintaining the army's strength against the rivaling Northern Zhou and Chen dynasties.
-The powerful officials Zu Ting and Mu Tipo, who had disagreements with him, however, falsely accused him of plotting treason, and in 572, Gao Wei believed those accusations and killed Hulü.
-The Emperor Wu of Northern Zhou was very glad over the news and declared a general pardon, and in 578, the Northern Qi fell to the Northern Zhou.
+However, the powerful officials Zu Ting and Mu Tipo, had disagreements with him and accused him of plotting treason.
+In August 572, Gao Wei executed Hulü.
+The Emperor Wu of Northern Zhou was very glad about the news and declared a general pardon, and in 578, the Northern Qi fell to the Northern Zhou.

 Early life and career

 Hulü Guang was born in 515.
-His father Hulü Jin (斛律金) was a Chile chieftain, subordinate to Northern Wei.
+His father Hulü Jin was a Chile chieftain, subordinate to Northern Wei.
 Hulü Jin assisted the general Gao Huan in his campaigns to take control of the Northern Wei state, and after Gao Huan became Northern Wei's paramount general in 532, Hulü Jin became an honored general, viewed by Gao Huan in some ways more as an equal than as a subordinate, and this relationship continued after Northern Wei's division into Eastern Wei (under Gao's control) and Western Wei (under Yuwen Tai's control) in 534.
 Hulü Guang was probably Hulü Jin's oldest son, and in his youth, he was known for his fighting prowess, including horseriding and archery.
 Once, when accompanying Hulü Jin on a campaign against Western Wei, Hulü Guang hit Yuwen's secretary Mozhe Hui (莫者暉) with an arrow, leading to Mozhe's capture by Eastern Wei troops.
 Gao Huan was pleased and made him a general.
 After Gao Huan named his son Gao Cheng as his heir, Hulü Guang served on Gao Cheng's staff.
 In 547, Hulü Guang was created the Viscount of Yongle.